-Progress monitoring, using developmental checklists, assesses children's abilities and needs across domains of development and learning.
-As we observe and document children's abilities and skill levels, we are better informed to complement and challenge their
+• Progress monitoring, using developmental checklists, assesses children's abilities and needs across domains of development and learning.
+As we observe and document children's abilities and skill levels, we are better informed to plan curricular activities that will complement and challenge their growth and development.
+The Alliance Program uses the Early Learning and Developmental Guidelines for this documentation.